 Click on each icon to be taken to the corresponding Highest Good hub page.

-One Community’s physical location will forward this movement as the first of many self-replicating teacher/demonstration communities, villages, and cities to be built around the world.
+One Community’s physical location will forward this movement as the first of many self-replicating teacher/demonstration communities, villages, and cities to be built around the world, enhancing adaptable solutions for active sustainable reinvention of our world.
+The work helps in making adaptable solutions for active sustainable reinvention of our world and reinforces our commitment to a better living quality for all people.
 This is the July 24th, 2022 edition (#487) of our weekly progress update detailing our team’s development and accomplishments:

 DONATE | COLLABORATE | HELP WITH LARGE-SCALE FUNDING